smcclab/smc-course/_workshops/11-performance-staging.md

 ### Goals for this week

-1. to watch Charles do his thing and think about staging in a computer music context

-2. reflecting on what performance & staging practice means in an all-online streamed performance, write up some stage directions for your final performance

-### Extempore resources

-No new Pd/Extempore resources this week, although Charles will add some links to his work.
+1. to put a rocket under everyone to get _something_ working 😉

+2. to get an idea of what works & what doesn't (while there's still time to make fixes)